-Courageous Scottish nurse Joyce Drummond, who made a heartfelt apology to Atos assessment victims, has submitted evidence to the Scottish Parliament Select Committee on Welfare Reform.
+Courageous whistleblower, Scottish nurse and ex-Atos employee, Joyce Drummond, who recently made a heartfelt apology to Atos assessment victims, has submitted evidence to the Scottish Parliament Select Committee on Welfare Reform.

 “I knew nothing about Atos when I joined, and left as soon as I realised that there was no way to fight from the inside.
-I carried out Incapacity Benefit assessments, these were the forerunner to Employment Support Allowance (ESA) assessments.
 I stated at my interview for the job that I believed in social inclusion and social justice.